NGINX Ingress Migration Tool

 |---|---|

 Kubernetes Ingress NGINX (Ingress-NGINX)F5 NGINX Ingress ControllerNote: HSTS annotations are F5 NGINX Ingress Controller-only and provide per-Ingress control.
 The community controller handles HSTS via ConfigMap only.
-Note that
+The F5 NGINX Ingress Controller's

 Load Balancing